 - S – Supply and Demand – Shares Available (Millions) > 9

 - I – Institutional Ownership – More than 35% of shares are owned by institutions.

-- M – Market Direction -- General market direction should in an uptrend
+- M – Market Direction – General market direction should be in an uptrend.

 Wall Street analysts are primarily focused on these metrics.
 As you can see, when the quarterly earnings are announced, there is so much media coverage and hype.

 Value investors seek to find stocks that are significantly undervalued compared to the stock price.
 How you value a company versus the stock price is the key to this strategy.

 Fair Value or Intrinsic Value

 The Intrinsic Value of a stock is an estimate of a stock’s value without regard for the stock market’s valuation.
 There are many ways to calculate an intrinsic value, which you can read about in the article How to Calculate the Intrinsic Value of a Stock [Buffet Style].

-Ultimately Warren Buffett calculates the Fair Value/Intrinsic Value of a company based on the amount of cash flow it is estimated to generate over the next 10 years.
+Ultimately Warren Buffett calculates the Fair Value/Intrinsic Value of a company based on the amount of cash flow it is estimated to generate over the next ten years.